 While this is a small hatchback by classification, it’s actually closer to a crossover, but with all the good qualities of a city car.
 There is more ground clearance on the Suzuki S-Presso, but you don’t get the added heft and bulk of a higher-riding crossover.
 It’s still light to pilot, and thanks to Suzuki’s styling, you will get a quirky look to go along with it.
 Sharing the same bones as the Celerio, it has distinct styling that sets you apart from the more “normal” cars out on the road.
 On top of that, and thanks to the 1.0-liter engine, you can expect peppy performance and great fuel economy.
 As tested we were able to get 11 km/L in the heat of city traffic, and amazingly, 19 km/L once things cleared up.

-The only thing that is keeping this model from actually placing on the list the fact that it is only available in a 5-speed manual transmission at the time of this article’s writing.
+The only thing that is keeping this model from actually placing on the list is the fact that it is only available in a 5-speed manual transmission at the time of this article’s writing.
 The reality is, in the city, an automatic transmission will be infinitely easier to drive compared to a stick shift.
-That being said, it’s still a great car especially for its price of just P518,000.
+That being said, it’s still a great car, especially for its price which is well below the P600,000 mark.
 Imagine, however, if Suzuki outfitted this with a CVT, just like the Celerio.
 We can only wish.